Camp Geronimo

 A Day Camp for Children with Disabilities

-At The Barn, our focus is on the unique connection between animals and children and their special love for one another.
-Interacting with animals provides campers with matchless motivation to participate in sensory and physical activities.
-Whether it’s feeding a baby calf from a bottle, milking a cow, or grooming one of our miniature horses, we guarantee distinctive and memorable experiences for all campers!
+At The Barn, our focus is on the unique connection between animals and children and their love for one another.
+Animal interaction motivates campers to participate in sensory and physical activities in ways they never imagined.
+Whether it’s feeding a baby calf from a bottle, grooming one of our miniature horses, or engaging in different activities with our farm animals, campers will enjoy a week of memorable experiences.

 One-to-One Counselor to Camper Ratio